Solarge PV modules are 100% recycable

 Conventional solar panels contain aluminum and glass.
 Recycling a glass panel is not a simple process and separating the different materials consumes a considerable amount of energy.
 Furthermore, solar glass is difficult to recycle within its own production chain because of the high purity requirements.

 Solarge’s design replaces aluminum and glass with a fiber-reinforced thermoplastic polymer.
 The module also contains tinned copper which electrically connects the solar cells.
 The cells themself are made of silicon.
 All these materials are 100% recycable.
-In addition, Solarge modules can be produced with 40% recycled materials.
+In addition, Solarge is able to produce the polymers for the modules in full from recycled materials.

 Use of non-toxic materials